johannschopplich/toon/SPEC.md

 - Header: The bracketed declaration for arrays, optionally followed by a field list, and terminating with a colon; e.g., key[3]: or items[2]{a,b}:.
 - Field list: Brace-enclosed, delimiter-separated list of field names for tabular arrays: {f1<delim>f2}.
 - List item: A line beginning with "- " at a given depth representing an element in an expanded array.
-- Delimiter: The character used to separate array/tabular values: comma (default), tab, or pipe.
+- Delimiter: The character used to separate array/tabular values: comma (default), tab (HTAB, U+0009), or pipe ("|").
+- Document delimiter: The encoder-selected delimiter used for quoting decisions outside any array scope (default comma).
-- Active delimiter: The delimiter declared by the closest array header in scope, used to split inline primitive arrays and tabular rows under that header.
+- Active delimiter: The delimiter declared by the closest array header in scope, used to split inline primitive arrays and tabular rows under that header; it also governs quoting decisions for values within that array’s scope.
 - Length marker: Optional "#" prefix for array lengths in headers, e.g., [#3].
 Decoders MUST accept and ignore it semantically.
 - Primitive: string, number, boolean, or null.
 - Object: Mapping from string keys to JsonValue.